ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldContinuumImaging.rst

 1. Image the data with cimager or imager
-2. Run source-finding with Selavy with a relatively large threshold
+2. Run source-finding with Selavy with a relatively large threshold (unless we are using option 3c. below)
 3. Use the results to calibrate the antenna-based gains by either:

    a.
-Create a component parset from the resulting component catalogue and use this parset in ccalibrator, or
+Create a component parset from the resulting component catalogue and use this parset in ccalibrator
    b.
 Create a model image from the component catalogue, and use in ccalibrator
+   c.
+Use the clean model image from the most recent imaging as the
+      model for ccalibrator (no source-finding will be done)

 4. Re-run imaging, applying the latest gains table
 5. Repeat steps 2-5 for a given number of loops